wewejay/FileSync/README.md

 # FileSync
-Small GUI Tool for comparing directories.
+Small GUI Tool for comparing directories written in Java.